 - By slowly straightening his legs while bracing with his hands, a counterforce is created that brings the client’s arm to the first abduction restrictive barrier

-- Client is asked to gently press down on therapist’s shoulder to a count of 5 and relax
+- Client is asked to gently press down on therapist’s shoulder to a count of 5 and then relax

 - Therapist extends his knees which brings the client’s arm up to the new abduction restrictive barrier